 PBP 2019 and the RFS require the preparation of a 'Bushfire Emergency Management and Evacuation Plan' prior to occupation of new schools.
+Prior to occupation, a Plan is to be prepared in accordance with the NSW Rural Fire Service document 'A Guide to Developing a Bushfire Emergency Management and Evacuation Plan' (RFS 2014).
 Emergency management compliance is at Table 9.